Chandramauli-Arm64/nvim-config/README.md

 - Default theme: onedark_dark.
 - You can switch theme as per your liking.
-- Don't use **italics** font.
+- For Termux users, don't use **italics** font.
 It will break while zooming or zoomeout.

 ---